 Are you a teen in need of some skin care tips?
-Maybe you've had an experience like 15-year-old "Cristina" had.
-She used a popular lotion on her skin for weeks before realizing that it clogged her facial pores, causing a full acne outbreak.
+Maybe you've had an experience like 15-year-old "Cristina's."
+She used a popular lotion on her skin for weeks before realizing that it clogged her facial pores, causing a full acne outbreak on her face.
 She was relieved to learn how to clean her skin effectively, and now uses a moisturizer for her dry skin that does not trigger acne.

 What's Your Skin Type?

 Before you can care for your skin and keep it healthy, you need to identify your skin type.
 The four main types of skin are normal, dry, oily, and combination:

 Normal skin has an even, smooth skin tone; soft texture; and no visible blemishes, red spots, or flaky patches.
 Pores are barely visible, and the skin surface is neither greasy nor dry.
 Normal skin has few imperfections because of the balanced amount of water and oil and good blood circulation.

 If your skin is normal, wash your face two to three times each day, with mild cleanser or plain soap and water, to remove dirt and sweat.